xbeat/Machine-Learning/README.md

 Euclidean distance is a common measure of similarity in data science, but it can be misleading in certain scenarios.
 This presentation explores why and how Euclidean distance can lead to incorrect conclusions, and provides alternative approaches using Python.

+## Exploring Unordered Sets in Python

+Introduction to Sets in Python

+Sets in Python are unordered collections of unique elements.
+They are versatile data structures used for storing multiple items without duplicates.
+Unlike lists or dictionaries, sets do not maintain a specific order of elements and cannot contain duplicate values.
+This makes them ideal for tasks that require uniqueness and fast membership testing.

 ## Neural Network Forward Pass in Python

 Neural Network Forward Pass